gohanko/datarice/docs/README.md

 npm ci
 ```

-The application is installed.
-Now all you need to do is run this command.
+The application is now installed, and all you need to do next is to run this command.

 ```bash
 npm run start